Code-Institute-Submissions/Knasten-Project_5_MarResub/README.md

 #### Administrator features

 -   On product pages, an administrator has additional links to edit a products information or remove it from the shop
+-   Administrator has the possibility to add products from product management page.

 ### Features Left to implement